-Males are vain too.
-My practice proves it to me with 19% of our new requests being from males: lawyers, dentists, journalists, Bay street boys, entrepreneurs and builders, hairdressers, body-builders, doctors, etc. Men want to keep the edge and the alpha look.
-The Toronto, Montreal and Vancouver markets are also extremely competitive.
+Men are vain, too.
+My practice proves it to me, with 19% of our new requests coming from men: lawyers, dentists, journalists, Bay Street boys, entrepreneurs, and builders, hairdressers, body-builders, doctors, etc. Men want to keep the edge and the alpha look.
+The Toronto, Montreal, and Vancouver markets are also extremely competitive.

-Males want to look good but won’t easily admit it.
-Therefore, male aesthetic surgery has to be inconspicuous, even more than with females.
+Men want to look good but won’t easily admit it.
+Therefore, male plastic surgery for my Toronto patients has to be inconspicuous, even more so than with women.

 Men also want facelifts and eyelid lifts.

-Males do require repositioning of sagging soft tissues and neck muscle bands as we do with ladies.
-Males may benefit from fat grafting too, yet, the cheeks should not be full.
-A facelift and necklift procedure are good opportunities for males to have a chin augmentation at the same time, helping to restore a youthful neck angle but also to strengthen their lower face, their profile and their alpha personality.
+Men can require repositioning of sagging soft tissues and neck muscle bands, similar to women.
+Men may benefit from fat grafting, too, although the cheeks should not be full.
+Facelift and necklift procedures are good opportunities for men to have a chin augmentation performed at the same time, helping to restore a youthful neck angle and strengthen their lower face, their profile, and their alpha personality.

-That being said, many maneuvers are different between males and females.
+That being said, many procedural techniques are different between men and women.

-In eyelid surgery, the distance between the eyelashes and the incision is shorter in males than females.
-The plastic surgeon will also try to stay within the bony orbit with the scar as it is more difficult for men to camouflage the early scars with make-up, which I call “concealer” with my male patients.
-Yes, the language is also slightly different depending on the genders.
+With eyelid surgery, the distance between the eyelashes and the incision is shorter in men than women.
+The plastic surgeon will also try to stay within the bony orbit with the scar, as it is more difficult for men to camouflage the early scars with makeup, which I call “concealer” with my male patients.
+Yes, the language I use is also slightly different, depending on the patient’s gender.

-In facelift surgery and males, the plastic surgeon MUST be very cognizant of the shifting of soft tissue, the sideburns and the hair.
-One must always keep in mind that bringing hair further up and to the back will age the patient.
-If hair has to appear over the ear area with the shifting of the sideburns, the plastic surgeon can remove most of the hair follicles during the facelifting procedure by scraping them out from the under-surface of the skin flaps; hair that still grows post-op can be treated with laser.
-It is best to preserve the sideburns in males.
+With facelift surgery for my Toronto male patients, I must be very cognizant of the shifting of soft tissue, the sideburns and the hair.
+Keep in mind that bringing hair farther up and to the back will age the patient.
+If hair has to appear over the ear area with the shifting of the sideburns, most of the hair follicles can be removed during the facelift procedure by scraping them out from the under-surface of the skin flaps; hair that still grows post-op can be treated with a laser.
+It is best to preserve men’s sideburns.

-Incisions can be visible in males as to not shift the hairline into an older position.
+Incisions can be visible on men when taking care to not shift the hairline into an older position.
 Therefore, extreme care must be taken to make the best scars possible.
 Plastic surgeons should do the best scars.
-Incisions should be performed as to maximize the hair growing through the scar.
-Stitching should be fine as to avoid trauma to the hair follicle.
+Incisions should be performed in a way to maximize the hair growing through the scar.
+Stitching should be fine, to avoid trauma to the hair follicle.

-In summary, conservatism is often the rule with males as to preserve masculinity with a restoration of a healthy appearance.
+In summary, conservatism is often the rule with men, to preserve masculinity while restoring a healthy appearance.
 Limiting the downtime and avoiding a “surgical look” is crucial.
-Patients should choose a plastic surgeon who is versed working with both males and females.
+Patients should choose a plastic surgeon who is well-versed in working with both men and women.

 Dr. Marc DuPéré, Toronto aesthetic plastic surgeon